Sidefire: A Million Requests in Fifteen Minutes

 Current Status

 v1 still runs at old.sidefire.net.
-The memorial lives at sidefire.net - a snarky landing page for a project declared unsalvageable.
+The memorial lives at sidefire.net - a landing page for a project declared unsalvageable.
 Not because the code couldn’t be fixed, but because the development model had produced a codebase no one could reason about.
+Sometimes the right call is to learn from the rubble and not rebuild on it.